vladimir-gladkii/template-python-gladkii/README.md

 ```

 <details>
-  <summary>How to install Python 3.12 if it is not available in your package manager</summary>
+  <summary>Install Python 3.12 if it is not available in your package manager</summary>

 These instructions are for Ubuntu 22.04.
 If you're on a different distribution,
 or - God forbid! - Windows, you should adjust these accordingly.

+Also, these instructions are about using Poetry with Pyenv-managed (non-system) Python.

 ### Step 1: Update and Install Dependencies
 Before we install pyenv, we need to update our package lists for upgrades and new package installations.
 We also need to install dependencies for pyenv.